tenephor/atomizer/README.md

 #### The (pre-defined) Genre atom (gnre)
 This atom is integer coded in the video file.
 A string is returned by the script based on the numeric value found:
-- 58: Comedy returns "Comedy"
+- 58: returns "Comedy"

-58 is the only pre-defined value in the list that anyone could use for a video, the other values deal with music, ie "Techno"
+58 is the only pre-defined value in the list that anyone might use for a video, the other values deal with music, ie "Techno".
+For all other values the integer is returned as part of the string: "ID3 Code=*n*"

 #### The (user-defined) Genre atom (©gen)
 The genre of the video.
 This atom is string coded in the video file.
 The string is returned as-is.